-As the spread of coronavirus (COVID-19) continues, we’re all on high alert and getting used to life spent mostly at home, even on Shabbat.
+As the pandemic continues, we’re all used to life spent mostly at home, even on Shabbat.

-So long as you’re feeling well, why not take some time to plan a meaningful at-home Shabbat experience?
-Here are just a few ways you can make the most of Shabbat and feel like part of a larger Jewish community – even when you can’t leave the house.
+Why not take some time to plan a meaningful at-home Shabbat experience?
+Here are just a few ways you can make the most of Shabbat and feel like part of a larger Jewish community – even when you can't be with them in person.

 1. Make Shabbat your own.